Gandalf789/pathfinder-robot/README.md

   The code is modularized in 4 different modules that are connected through an header file with the main source as shown below

   ![Screenshot from 2024-01-04 14-14-56](https://github.com/Gandalf789/pathfinder-robot/assets/109030213/5e78930c-0322-4aa9-a774-ccc089953cfc)

+  ## 8. The enviroment

+  There are two world files included in the `worlds` folder, each one containing a maze.

+  More about the world files can be found [here]()